-\$12,000,000 in recurring General Revenue Funds is requested for the ELL Summer Academies program.
+\$10,000,000 in recurring General Revenue is requested for the English Language Learners (ELL) Scholarship program.

-Florida's ELL student population is 291,851 (approximately 10 percent of the total Florida student population) and they speak more than 240 languages.
+Florida's ELL student population is 288,977 (approximately 10% of the total Florida student population), and this population speaks more than 240 languages.
 These students must acquire advanced English listening, speaking, reading and writing skills, and master grade-level content standards.
-This proposal establishes Summer Academies for ELLs not meeting grade-level expectations.
+This proposal establishes a scholarship program offering a stipend to families for additional services for ELLs in grades 4-8 scoring achievement level 1 or 2 on the FSA-ELA.

-- [x]1.
+- [x] 1.
 Highest Student Achievement - [] 2.
 Seamless Articulation and Maximum Access - [] 3.
 Skilled Workforce and Economic Development - [] 4.
 Quality Efficient Services